mannyrobin/mvo-learning/web/wp-content/plugins/the-seo-framework-extension-manager/extensions/essentials/focus/trunk/readme.md

 ### Which languages are supported by the dictionary API?

 The API currently supports English only.
 Support for other languages will be added over time.
+Processing a living language is difficult and time-consuming, so that can take a few years.

+### What if my site's language doesn't support synonym lookup?

+That's OK, neither does Google for your language then.
+We use the same dictionary API they use to process natural language.
+Therefore, using synonyms won't be a benefit in your case.

 ### Why are there only one or two inflections available?

-We're currently working on inflection lookups.
+We're still waiting for our API partner to provide reverse inflection lookups.
 When it's ready, an update will be sent out.

-### "A parsing failure occurred", what does this mean?
+### "A parsing failure occurred."
+What does this mean?

 When the content parser experiences any error, the rater shows this generic message.
 Most likely, your computer may be restraint in processing power in combination with page builders.
 This issue resolves automatically, as the parser reassesses its data every 45 seconds, or whenever the related content is updated.

 ### Are page builders supported?
 Focus supports most page builders.
 However, page builders that rely on shortcodes may give incorrect assessments for the "introduction" and "subject density" ratings.